ErasmusMC-Bioinformatics/myFAIR/README.md

 For this testcase we are using variant selection by GEMINI analysis using genome in the bottle data.
 Specifically, we will be using Ashkenazim Father-Mother-Son trio data from the Personal Genome Project.
 You can download the down sampled version of the dataset created by the GEMINI team from a GIAB trio dataset.
 The vcf file can be found [here](https://bioinf-galaxian.erasmusmc.nl/galaxy/library/list#folders/F8ae2ca084c0c0c70/datasets/e4e82f84348cba8c) and the ped file can be found [here](https://bioinf-galaxian.erasmusmc.nl/galaxy/library/list#folders/F8ae2ca084c0c0c70/datasets/5e4dbb32432c1676).
-For the GEO data matrix option there is a workflow available that is using DEseq2.
-You can follow the steps to filter the data matrix and metadata based on selected samples and send them to Galaxy.
-You can find these steps under the "Using GEO files" header.

 # <a name="dependencies"></a>Dependencies
-* Python 3.5 or higher
+* Python 3.6 or higher
-* Django 2.0.1 or higher
+* Django 2.0 or higher
 * Bioblend 0.8.1 or hger
 * rdflib
 * lftp 4.6.3a
 * Java SE Development Kit 8u112
 * Apache Jena Fuseki 2.4.1
-* Galaxy 16.07 (or higher) or an existing Galaxy server with the following tools available:
+* An account on a local or external Galaxy server with the following tools available:
     * GEMINI (load, autosomal recessive/dominant, de novo, comp hets)
     * Add Column, Strip Header and File Concatenate (all can be found under the name file_manipulation in the Galaxy tool shed)
     * The Galaxy server should allow an FTP connection in order for myFAIR to send the data.